GitbookIO/blog/_posts/2017-01-27-github-integration.md

 For all your questions about installing and using our new GitHub integration, the GitHub section of our [Help Center](https://help.gitbook.com) has been updated.

-Wether you would like to [setup our GitHub integration from scratch](https://help.gitbook.com/github/can-i-host-on-github.html) or [cannot find a GitHub repository](https://help.gitbook.com/github/why-is-my-repository-not-listed.html), the answer is here.
+Whether you would like to [setup our GitHub integration from scratch](https://help.gitbook.com/github/can-i-host-on-github.html) or [cannot find a GitHub repository](https://help.gitbook.com/github/why-is-my-repository-not-listed.html), the answer is here.